Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Suffering at the End of Life (EOL)

-Patient perspectives: Published in 2013, a prospective observational study of 64 patients who died of cancer serially assessed symptoms, symptom intensity, and whether symptoms were unbearable.
+Published in 2013, a prospective observational study of 64 patients who died of cancer serially assessed symptoms, symptom intensity, and whether symptoms were unbearable.
 Weakness was the most prevalent symptom (93% of patients).
 Fifty-one percent of patients rated their weakness as high intensity; of these, 84% rated their suffering as unbearable.
 Pain, loss of control over one's life, and fear of future suffering were unbearable when symptom intensity was high.

-Informal caregiver perspectives: Caregiver suffering is a complex construct that refers to severe distress in caregivers' physical, psychosocial, and spiritual well-being.
+Caregiver suffering is a complex construct that refers to severe distress in caregivers' physical, psychosocial, and spiritual well-being.
 A number of studies have reported strong associations between patients' and caregivers' emotional states.
 In a systematic review of 19 descriptive studies of caregivers during the palliative, hospice, and bereavement phases, analysis of patient-caregiver dyads found mutuality between the patient's condition and the caregiver's response.
-Caregivers were found to be at increased risk for physical and psychological burden across studies, with caregiver distress sometimes exceeding that of the patient.
+Caregivers were found to be at increased risk of physical and psychological burden across studies, with caregiver distress sometimes exceeding that of the patient.

 Several studies have categorized caregiver suffering with the use of dyadic analysis.
 In a qualitative study involving 22 dyadic semistructured interviews, caregivers dealing with advanced medical illness, including cancer, reported both unique and shared forms of suffering.
 Suffering was characterized as powerlessness, threat to the caregiver's identity, and demands exceeding resources.
 Because caregiver suffering can affect patient well-being and result in complicated bereavement, early identification and support of caregiver suffering are optimal.
+(Refer to the PDQ summary on Informal Caregivers in Cancer: Roles, Burden, and Support for more information.)

 Palliative sedation may be defined as the deliberate pharmacologic lowering of the level of consciousness, with the goal of relieving symptoms that are unacceptably distressing to the patient and refractory to optimal palliative care interventions.
 In considering a patient's request for palliative sedation, clinicians need to identify any personal biases that may adversely affect their ability to respond effectively to such requests.
 Several points need to be borne in mind: